giovanniscerra/IpGeoFencing/README.md

 action: (areas, ip, location) => { Console.WriteLine($"The IP Address: {ip} is in New York State!"); })
 ```

+In addition to regular rules, ***default rules*** can also be specified.
+Default rules are executed if and only if the IP address location is *not* contained in any of the geographic areas available.
+Unlike regular rules, default rules only need the action to be constructed

 ## Configuring the geofencing engine
 ```csharp
 var engine = new IPGeoFencingEngineBuilder()